Kuree/fsim/README.rst

-xsim: Fiber-based SystemVerilog Simulator
+fsim: Fiber-based SystemVerilog Simulator
 ===================================================

-``xsim`` is a lightweight SystemVerilog simulator based on userland fibers.
-It leverages `slang`_ as a frontend to parse any SystemVerilog files. ``xsim`` is guided by the following design goals:
+``fsim`` is a lightweight SystemVerilog simulator based on userland fibers.
+It leverages `slang`_ as a frontend to parse any SystemVerilog files. ``fsim`` is guided by the following design goals:

 1. Concurrent and event-driven.
 Fine-grained multi-threading using fibers.
 2. Performant.
 Compiles SystemVerilog into C++ code.